Skip to content

 The existence of beauty in nature, mathematics, and art seems to exceed what evolution requires.
 This surplus of beauty may point to a transcendent source such as God.

-The Argument from Beauty claims that the existence of beauty - in nature, mathematics, music, and the human capacity to appreciate it - points to a transcendent source, most likely God.
-The argument has roots in natural theology stretching back centuries, but its modern philosophical formulations come primarily from F.R.
-Tennant in his 1930 Philosophical Theology, Richard Swinburne in The Existence of God (1979), and philosopher Roger Scruton in Beauty (2009).
-With a soundness score of 15/100, the argument identifies a genuinely interesting phenomenon - the apparent surplus of beauty in the universe - but fails to establish that this beauty requires a supernatural explanation.
-Evolutionary psychology and naturalistic aesthetics offer compelling alternative accounts.
+The Argument from Beauty says the beauty we see in nature, math, music, and art points to a divine source - most likely God.
+It scores 15/100 for soundness, because evolution and culture explain most of what we find beautiful, and the universe also contains plenty of ugliness.
+The argument has roots in ancient natural theology, but its modern versions come from F.R.
+Tennant in Philosophical Theology (1930), Richard Swinburne in The Existence of God (1979), and Roger Scruton in Beauty (2009).
+The argument spots a real puzzle - why does the universe seem to overflow with beauty? - but fails to show that beauty needs a supernatural source.
+Evolutionary psychology and naturalistic aesthetics offer strong alternatives.

 The Core Argument